LoganJFisher/TeXSend/README.md

 **If you would like to contribute, these fixes & additions are the current priorities (but suggestions are welcome):**
 * Bugs:
-  * Equation numeration carries between emails in a chain
+  * Equation numeration carries between emails in a chain, but excludes minimized emails
 * Features:
   * Support for email drafting
   * Support for Gmail vertical split and horizontal split modes